 What theory of inspiration should we use?

 I like the view that Jesus is the Word of God and the Bible is the canonical witness to Him.
 I know that people in the “literal and inerrant” side don’t like that, because they hear it coming from the scholars they call “liberal,” but they don’t realize how much respect has developed on the other side of the aisle for scripture over the last few decades and what a huge change that statement represents.
-To that statement I would add that the Bible is the canonical witness to the priesthood of all believers, not to each individual person serving as his own pope.
+To that statement I would add that the Bible is the canonical witness for the priesthood of all believers in the aggregate, not for each individual person serving as his own pope.
 As Christians, we are members of a body.
 None of us is complete by ourselves, therefore I agree with Luther than no individual is a self-contained expert who can accurately exegete the Bible.
 We all must work together.
 All of us.

 Interpreting the Bible is a corporate activity of the entire Body of Christ.
 That Body of Christ does not consist of all members in good standing at the First Fundamentalist Church, nor does it consist of all scholars with doctorate degrees at ATS-accredited seminaries; it consists of all Christians in all nations and ages.
-The earlier ones are weightier, because they lived closer to the revelation, and they shared its social context.
-So the priesthood of all believers that reads and interprets the Bible includes people today, it includes Wesley, Calvin, Luther, Aquinas, Irenaeus, Ignatius, Chrysostom and the rest.
+The earlier ones are weightier, because they lived closer to the revelation, and they shared its political, economic, and social context.
+The priesthood of all believers includes people alive today, but since the dead in Christ are still alive, it also includes Wesley, Calvin, Luther, Aquinas, Irenaeus, Ignatius, Chrysostom, Ignatius of Antioch, and all the way back.
 Just because some of the parts of the body are with the Lord, it doesn’t mean that their contributions are now void.
 In other words, just because they’re dead, it doesn’t mean they’re stupid.
 Have you actually read any of those early guys?
 If not, you are in for a big surprise and a wonderful treat.

 The “inspired and inerrant” camp doesn’t like that idea, because it is hard to do and it means we can’t have the final answers right now this minute.
 But Paul said in scripture that we don’t have the final answers during our lifetime.
 The “errors and contradictions” camp doesn't like that idea either, because they have to rub shoulders with the common folk.
 But Paul told us that humility is a fruit of the Spirit.

 As we seek to understand God’s message in the Bible, we have many struggles, and many disquieting moments because not everything is cleared up.
 However, shouldn’t we expect that, since the people of God are called Israel, which means “struggles with God”?
 So to the “inspired and inerrant” camp, I say, struggling with the Bible is disquieting, and not having all the answers means God is bigger than you are, and that is frightening.
-But scripture says that we are to struggle with God.
+But scripture says that we are supposed to struggle with God and we cannot know all things.
 And to the “errors and contradictions” camp, I would say, “who made you so smart, that you can jump to the answer before all the facts are in?
-Who are you, to teach God?
+Who are you to teach God?
 Were you there when He laid the foundation of the universe?”